typegoose/mongodb-memory-server/docs/api/classes/mongo-memory-replset.md

 Typings: `protected stateChange(newState: MongoMemoryReplSetStates, ...args: any[]): void`

-Used to change the state of the class, it is `protected` to not accidentally use it
+Used to change the state of the class, uses [`MongoMemoryReplSetStates` enum](../enums/mongo-memory-replset-states.md), it is `protected` to not accidentally use it

 ### getInstanceOpts